-Many people are surprised to learn that skin issues are among the potential complications related to diabetes.
-Yet one in three people with diabetes will experience a skin issue that is either caused by or affected by diabetes.
-In those over 75, the incidence of diabetes and skin complications is even higher.
+Skin issues are a common complication of diabetes.
+One in three people with diabetes will experience a skin issue that is either caused by or affected by diabetes.
+In those over age 75, the incidence of diabetes and skin complications is even higher.
 Diabetes Canada reports that rough, dry and scaly skin affects at least 75% of people with diabetes in that age bracket.
 Read on to learn more about diabetes and skin complications.

-One of the primary causes of diabetes-related skin conditions is high blood glucose, which can lead to dehydration and result in dry skin.
-Another cause of skin conditions in diabetes is nerve damage, which can lead to reduced sweating, which again can lead to dry skin.
+One of the primary causes of diabetes-related skin conditions is high blood sugar levels, which can lead to dehydration and results in dry skin.
+Another cause of skin conditions in diabetes is nerve damage, which can lead to reduced sweating and dry skin.

 Shin spots (Diabetic dermopathy)

-This condition is caused by changes in the small blood vessels.
-Small light brown lesions appear that are oval or circular in shape and are often raised at the edges.
-They may be mistaken for age spots, and do not hurt or open up.
+Shin spots are small, light-brown lesions that are oval or circular in shape and are often raised at the edges.
+They may be mistaken for age spots.
+They do not hurt or erupt.

 NLD (Necrobiosis lipoidica diabeticorum)

-This condition is also caused by changes in the blood vessels.
-It causes lesions that are similar to those in diabetic dermopathy but are larger, fewer and deeper.
-The lesions also change in appearance.
+NLD causes lesions that are similar to those in shin spots, but they are larger and deeper.
+The lesions also change appearance over time.
 They often start as a dull raised red area, but later become shiny like a scar, and often turn yellow-brown to purple with a violet or purple border.
 NLD may be itchy and painful, and can cause the skin to crack.
 It is most common in type 1 diabetes.

 Diabetic blisters (Bullosis diabeticorum)

 Diabetic blisters can erupt under the skin and may break.
 They may be quite large but are usually painless.
-They usually heal without treatment within three to four weeks.
+They often heal without treatment within three to four weeks.

 Most commonly found in people who are overweight, this condition causes brown or black raised areas to appear in places on the body with skin folds, such as the neck, armpits or groin.
-It is most often caused by elevated insulin levels.
+It is most often caused by elevated blood sugar levels.

-- Drink lots of fluids to help keep skin healthy and avoid dryness
+- Drink lots of fluids to help keep skin healthy and hydrated.

-- Use a mild soap and apply a moisturizing body lotion after showering or bathing
+- Use a mild soap when bathing, and apply a moisturizing body lotion afterward.

-- Bathe less often during cold months when skin is particularly dry
+- Bathe less often during the cold months, when your skin is particularly susceptible to dryness.